 As the Dad/non-feeding parent, it is easy to feel out of the loop.
 The most helpful I can be, I think, is to be open to talking and listening, be a sounding board and affirm Jen’s judgement.
 One great piece of advice I got was to establish some rituals that represent ‘Daddy time’, like bath time, reading time and outdoor walks.
 This has the double-effect of letting Hannah bond with her Daddy and letting her Mummy catch a breather!

-Hannah began weaning in September and took to fruit and veg almost immediately and has since progressed to trying eggs, chicken and porridge.
-She has a three square meal routine with milk afterwards and in between.
-She doesn’t always go for the first thing she’s offered: I’ve had once-white tops end up a tie-dye tapestry of avocado, banana and sweet potato, but she gives everything at least two chances and has yet to definitively reject anything.
+Hannah began weaning in September.
+I’ve had once-white tops end up a tie-dye tapestry of avocado, banana and sweet potato, but she gives everything at least two chances and has yet to definitively reject anything.
 Some days are difficult as her digestive system gets to grips with lots of new challenges, so puréed prunes are never too far from reach.
-But however difficult a given day is for any of the three of us, I have to remind myself that every day for us is the best case scenario: the most we could have ever dared to hope for in late February was that a given day in November would spent contending with ‘regular baby problems’- getting her to nap, poo and how much pink is too much.
+But however difficult a given day is for any of the three of us, I have to remind myself that every day for us is the best case scenario: the most we could have ever dared to hope for when she arrived so early was that a given day months later would spent contending with ‘regular baby problems’- getting her to nap, poo and how much pink is too much.

 I’m grateful for our amazing parents, families and friends, and for the endless support they’ve given us this year.
 I’m grateful for the professionalism and kindness of all the nursing and medical team that treated Jen and Hannah.
 I’m grateful to the Tiny Life charity for providing parents with an opportunity to share experiences and resources.
 Most especially, I’m grateful every single day for Hannah and Jen, the two incredible women I’m privileged to spend my life with.